All Episodes

 And I think we begin to see some of that, Roger, with this election.

-And um my belief is that coming before an anticipated decision of the Supreme Court next spring on these uh two cases in Seattle and then Louisville, Kentucky, involving the use of race in school placement.
+And my belief is that coming before an anticipated decision of the Supreme Court next spring on these two cases in Seattle and then Louisville, Kentucky, involving the use of race in school placement, I think we're witnessing the end of an era.

 I think that in a very short period of time, if we could get three to four more states to join California and Michigan and Washington State, I think that this thing will fall like a house of cards.

-One of the things that was also reassuring to me was that until now we didn't have a national movement to fight those like the NAACP and Jesse Jackson and Sharpton and the others.
+One of the things that was also reassuring to me was that until now, we didn't have a national movement to fight those like the NAACP and Jesse Jackson and Sharpton and the others.

 This time we did.

-Those people really helped us to mount an effective letter writing campaign and foot soldiers to go out and make our case that race preferences are morally wrong.
+Those people really helped us to mount an effective letter-writing campaign and foot soldiers to go out and make our case that race preferences are morally wrong.

-They harm they harm the state.
+They harm the state.

-Ward Connorly with us.
+Ward Connerly with us.

-Uh I often describe myself as a mutt because of a variety of backgrounds of my ancestors.
+I often describe myself as a mutt because of a variety of backgrounds of my ancestors.

 That's precisely the case.

-The melting pot has melted, and it's boiling over.
+The melting pot has melted and it's boiling over.

 Where next are you going to try to you mentioned three or four states?

-Are you going to try to uh take this message and allow the voters again to have a say on this, uh basically uh telling the liberals that the hypocrisy of affirmative action violates their own often stated rule of uh getting rid of discrimination on the basis of skin color.
+Basically telling the liberals that the hypocrisy of affirmative action violates their own often stated rule of getting rid of discrimination on the basis of skin color.

 Well, Dusty and I had a conversation last night about this very point, and we're going to be very cautious and very strategic about deciding which states.

-Ward Connerly on the Rush uh Limbaugh program.
+Ward Connerly on the Russian Limbaugh program.

-209 is now under attack, as you know it was it's constantly uh a controversial out here in California, because this state initiative that banned using racial preferences for public university admissions as well as state uh of California hiring and contracting.
+As you know, it's constantly controversial out here in California because this state initiative that banned using racial preferences for public university admissions, as well as state of California hiring and contracting, it's the university that continues to foment where you were for 12 years a regent of the University of California.

-Uh there is now a hue and cry about the number of Asian American students.
+There is now a hue and cry about the number of Asian American students.

 There's too many Asians getting into the University of California.